Changes to Abuse Law for Non-Fatal Strangulation and Suffocation Offences

 How has the New Legislation been Enforced?

-As Abuse Solicitors, we welcome the legislation but we know that there will need to be a co-ordinated effort by the Government to make sure it’s effective in practice – and it is well under way already.
+As Domestic Abuse Solicitors, we welcome the legislation but we know that there will need to be a co-ordinated effort by the Government to make sure it’s effective in practice – and it is well under way already.

 With efforts going into making arrests and awareness campaigns being launched, there is a clear and conscious effort being made following new legislation.